- Home

 Halloween is here, and as the nights draw in, it’s not just ghosts and zombies you’ll want to keep from your door.

 There are a number of financial frights lurking out there that are enough to give anyone nightmares.
-From rollercoaster investments to rocketing energy bills, rising mortgage rates and fraudsters out to steal your cash, here are some money scare stories that could keep you awake at night.
+From rollercoaster investments to rocketing energy bills, painful mortgage rates and fraudsters out to steal your cash, here are some money scare stories that could keep you awake at night.

 House of Horrors for mortgage borrowers